Mohammed Ismail Ansari

 Software Engineer in Grayslake, IL

-I work with software, computers, gadgets, cars and almost every non-living thing that can be tinkered with.
-I also like to delete files, re-arrange lines of computer code and check items off a list.
+I like to work with software, computers, gadgets, cars, and almost every other mechanical thing that can be tinkered with.
+I also like to plan and visualize, delete digital files, re-arrange lines of computer code and check items off a list.

 I'm a passionate, self-motivated software engineer with almost eleven years of professional experience and almost sixteen years of overall programming experience.
-I have strong attention to detail in all my work, even my code: I like to keep it very organized.
+I have strong attention to detail in my work which of course includes my code: I like to keep it very organized.

 I started my professional career back in 2009 with Microsoft technologies like .NET, WPF, and Silverlight to create desktop and web applications.
-Not foo far into my career, I ended up getting dragged to the front-end which gave it an entirely new direction but with so much going on and an infinite list of things to learn, it hardly lets me leave.
+Not too far into my career, I ended up getting dragged to the front-end and that gave it an entirely new universe of things to explore.
+After spending a few years on front-end heavy full-stack roles, I started planning my way back to a balanced role but with so much going on in the front-end space, it still managed to keep me occupied.

-I write code at work too.
-My addiction to technology, curiosity to learn more and passion for continuous-improvement enables me to self-learn and help people around me for problems lying within and outside the regular project work.
-I'm also known as someone always ready to share exciting stuff within the team and beyond, and is motivating and technically inspirational.
+I write code at work and outside as well.
+My addiction to technology, curiosity to learn more, and passion for continuous-improvement enables me to self-learn and solve problems at my organization including the ones that lie within and outside the regular project work.
+I'm also known to be someone always ready to share exciting stuff within the team and beyond, and am motivating and technically inspirational.

 Working with computers is one of my strongest addictions and I consider it as something more than just a means to earn my living.
-I'm a regular contributor to open-source software and have a decent reputation on programming puzzle websites.
+I'm a regular contributor to open-source software and have a decent reputation in online developer communities and programming puzzle websites.

-Over the last decade, there's been a huge shift in my interaction with computers.
-It used to be all only around Microsoft Windows and MS-DOS but has been mostly Unix-like operating systems like Linux and Mac for quite a while now.
+Over the last decade, there's been a huge shift in the way I interact with computers.
+What used to be only around Microsoft Windows and MS-DOS has now turned entirely within Unix-like operating systems like Linux and Mac.

-I'm methodical, organized and technically inspirational.
-I find myself over-organized.
+I'm scientific, methodical, and a little over-organized.
 I like to keep everything around me in proper order and treat everything coming my way with respect and sincerity.